wlaubernds/training_app/README.md

    - Enter the weight you used
    - Log reps completed for each set
    - Add optional notes
-   - Mark sets as completed with checkboxes
+   - Sets with data are automatically marked as completed
 4. See your previous session data displayed alongside for comparison
 5. Click **"Save Session"** when done